Azure/terraform-azure-mdc-defender-plans-azure/README.md

 # terraform-azure-mdc-defender-plans-azure

--> **Note:** This module is still in development and we are currently in a preview version.
+-> **NOTE:** This module is still in development and we are currently in a preview version.
 As such, any usage of the module is at your own risk and responsibility.

-~> **Note:** Deletion of this resource does not change or reset the pricing status to false.
+~> **NOTE:** Deletion of the resource will reset the pricing tier to `Free`

 ## Onboarding to Microsoft Defender for Cloud (MDC) plans in Azure